korfriend/VizMotive-WickedEngine/README.md

  	- "WickedEngine/VizComponentAPIs.h" for data structures referring to Wicked Engine components
   	- Support off-screen rendering to other device's canvas/texture using shared resource graphics
   	- Multi-canvas and Multi-scene visualization
-- New scene structure based on actors and their components and systems
+- Modified scene structure based on actors and their components and systems
 	- Camera having renderer (as a canvas) with transform system
  	- Mesh actor having mesh component (w/ external material component) with transform system
 	- Particle actor having emitter component (w/ internal material component) with transform system
 	- (TO DO) Volume actor having volume component (w/ external material having OTF) with transform system
+ 	- (TO DO) Allowing to assign different MaterialComponent to ObjectComponent (by default, using the MaterialComponent intrinsically assigned in MeshComponent).
+In other words, use the MeshComponent as GeometryComponent that can be used along with different MaterialComponents)
+ 	- (TO DO) Separate Scene and Resource Pool to share resources across different scenes

 ### Platforms:
 - Windows 10 or newer